*Attention All Fall Athletes*

 Please arrive at least 5 minutes early for ImPACT testing

-Here are the dates & times for the ImPACT test for the spring athletes.
-This test is for all Juniors & Freshman that have not been ImPACT tested this year (and anyone that has never been ImPACT tested at NEHS).
+Here are the dates & times for the ImPACT test for the 2017 Fall athletes.
+This test is for all incoming Juniors & Freshman for the 2017-18 school year (and anyone that has never been ImPACT tested at NEHS).
 You only have to come for one of the following tests:

-Wednesday, February 22nd @ 3 PM in Mrs. Bette's Computer Lab
+Wednesday, August 2nd @ 5 PM in the NEHS Computer Lab

 Any additional ImPACT tests will be conducted at Mr. Sawicki's convenience.
 These "make up" tests will take place after the start of the season.

 *** ImPACT test will begin promptly at designated times so that everyone can get the directions before testing begins.
 Do not be late!!!*******

 For more information on the ImPACT test, click here

 All physical paperwork must be turned in to Mr. Sawicki before you can practice.
 This paperwork can be found in the Main Office, in the Training Room, or here.
 Starting with the 2015-16 school year, our new policy states that an athlete must turn physical paperwork in to Mr. Sawicki at least the day before they anticipate practicing.
 For instance, if paperwork is submitted on Monday, the athlete cannot participate until Tuesday.

 New Egypt High School's Head Athletic Trainer, Jim Sawicki, has provided some background information on the importance of an athletic trainer and how to become one yourself.